holepunchto/bare-module-traverse/README.md

 Options are the same as `traverse()` for all functions.

+> [!WARNING]
+> These functions are currently subject to change between minor releases.
+If using them directly, make sure to specify a tilde range (`~1.2.3`) when declaring the module dependency.

 #### `const generator = traverse.module(url, source, artifacts, visited[, options])`

 #### `const generator = traverse.package(url, source, artifacts, visited[, options])`